interappconnectorproject/interappconnector/README.md

 ## General documentation

-The general documentation is available in the [Github Wiki](https://github.com/interappconnectorproject/interappconnector/wiki) section.
+The general documentation is available in the [GitHub Wiki](https://github.com/interappconnectorproject/interappconnector/wiki) section.